 The focus of our 200-hour training is deepening personal practice.
 We believe that the mark of an excellent teacher is a solid foundation of experience and that only once this is established, can one find their true voice as a teacher.
 There is no rule about when one is ready to teach and many graduates of our 200-hour program have gone on to teach right away.
 We offer a 300-hour program with a focus on teaching skills to follow directly from the 200-hour program.
 We believe that a minimum of 500 hours of training gives students the confidence and skills they need to be effective teachers.
 Most students continue with Octopus Garden to do a full 500 hours of training.

 What if I want to teach at Octopus Garden?

-All of our teachers are graduates of at least one of our yoga education trainings and all of our teachers have at least 500-hours of teacher training.
+All of our teachers are graduates of at least one of our yoga education training programs and all of our teachers have at least 500-hours of teacher training.
 If you are interested in teaching at Octopus Garden, the first step is building a relationship with us through practice and shared study.